PhD University of Calif-Berkeley

 Vernadette Gonzalez finished her PhD in Ethnic Studies at the University of California, Berkeley in 2004.
 Prior to that, she earned her BA in English Literature with certificates in African American Studies and Theater and Dance from Princeton University in 1996.
 Her areas of specialization include studies of tourism and militarism, transnational cultural studies, feminist theory, postcolonial studies, Asian American cultural and literary studies, and globalization studies with a focus on Asia and the Pacific.
-She is currently serving as the Undergraduate Chair for the department and teaches core undergraduate and graduate courses, as well as topics courses on American Empire, transnationalism and globalization, and U.S. women’s history.
+She is currently serving as Director of the university’s Honors Program.

 Her book, Securing Paradise: Tourism and Militarism in Hawai‘i and the Philippines (Duke UP, 2013) examines the modern military and touristic ideologies, cultures, and technologies of mobility and surveillance in the Philippines and Hawai‘i.
 It illustrates how the roots and routes of the US military are foundational to tourist itineraries, as well as how modern tourism is central to the mission of unilateral American militarism.
 Securing Paradise won the Association for Asian American Studies book award for the best book in cultural studies published in 2013.